CalvinGreen94/portfolio_management/README.md

 python evaluate.py  _  model_ep--

 ## WIP:
 test simulation results against benchmark regressor while analyzing data within 15 minute - 9 year windows.
 LINEAR REGRESSOR IPYNB NOTEBOOK WILL BE THE BENCHMARK MODEL USING LINEAR REGRESSION AND TIME SERIES CROSS VALIDATION..
-AND COMPARE IT TO THE BACKTEST SIMULATION RESULTS OVER A
+AND COMPARE IT TO THE BACKTEST SIMULATION RESULTS